m3r1v3/m3r1v3/README.md

 <h2>Support</h2>
     <p>
         If you are willing to help me with my projects, you can donate to my etherium wallet.
-        The amount indicated on the next QR Code is equal to one mug of coffee.
     </p>

 <div align="center">